ITER - International Thermonuclear Experimental Reactor

 At least 5 years.

-Basic experience in the Control Processes of Cooling Systems for nuclear or oil and gas facilities;
+Proven experience in the fabrication follow up of large and complex systems for nuclear plants or oil and gas sectors;

-Ability to gather multiple and diverse sources of information to define problems accurately before moving to proposals;
+Manage Complexity: Ability to gather multiple and diverse sources of information to understand problems accurately before moving to proposals/solutions;.

-Knowledge of MS Office standard (Word, Excel, PowerPoint, Outlook) is required;
+Knowledge of Microsoft Office standard (Word, Excel, PowerPoint, Outlook) is required;